zmzhang/airPLS/README.md

 	pip install scipy
 	pip install matplotlib
 	```
-- clone this project and running airPLS.py
+- clone this project and running [airPLS.py](https://raw.githubusercontent.com/zmzhang/airPLS/master/airPLS.py)

 ## 2.4 C++ version ##

 We have already noticed the parameter optimizing problem in R and Matlab version of airPLS.
 So we have rewritten this airPLS algorithm in C++ and MFC (Visual Studio 2010) to provide a better user interface for baseline-correction.
 One can tune the lambda parameter by dragging the slider easily.

-It can be downloaded from url
+It can be downloaded from this [url](https://github.com/zmzhang/airPLS/releases/download/2.0/airPLS2.0.exe)

 # 3. Contact #